Greetings from sunny San Diego. I’m Inez. I grew up here in Southern California and came back once I got married.

 I listened to friends my age discuss issues in their lives and quietly asked them if they knew what they were describing could be a symptom of perimenopause.
 They didn’t know either.
 So I started talking.
 And realized how many questions people have.
 And how scary many adults still find it to ask questions about sex.
 Throw in aging and people are terrified to admit they have any issues, but they still want to know.

 As a perimenopausal mother of teens, I spend huge amounts of time talking and thinking about sex.
-Aside from some brief stints temping, a summer working at a restaurant in an amusement park, and a nightmarish holiday season working in a Hello Kitty shop, my day job has always involved teaching, which is sort of a performance art version of blogging, so I am very used to telling people what I think and answering all sorts of questions.
+Aside from some brief stints temping, a summer working in an amusement park, and a nightmarish holiday season working in a Hello Kitty shop, my day job has always involved teaching, which is sort of a performance art version of blogging, so I am very used to telling people what I think and answering all sorts of questions.

 So here I am.
 Ready to talk about living healthy, sexual lives in the bodies we have now, even if that means getting to know ourselves all over again.